R4 car from MTA’s Transit Museum at Prospect Park

 LUDDISM isn’t Forgotten-NY’s thing.
-We don’t indulge in nostalgia because, when it comes down to it, the past sucks, in many ways.
-No air conditioning, no vaccines, Jim Crow laws and women covering up down to their ankles at the beach.
+We don’t indulge in nostalgia because, when it comes down to it, the past ain’t what it’s cracked up to be, in many ways.
+No air conditioning, no vaccines, women covering up down to their ankles at the beach.
 No, we don’t want to return to those days.
 But wouldn’t it be cool if they could once again make subway cars look like the ones we’re showing on this page?
 With AC, of course.

 You’ll be seeing them during 2004 as the MTA rolls them out, as well as other cars from its unfortunately small archive from decades past for its centennial celebration.